 - 30 days when the number of applicants are below 2 lakh

 - 40 days when number of applicants are between 2 to 3 lakh

 - 50 days when number of applicants are more than 3 lakh

+4. How would I know if I have been allotted with the shares?
+On the day of allotment, the issue manager makes public the names of applicants who have been allotted the shares.
+With the availability of online media, one can easily get access to such information quite easily soon after the data is made public.
+IPO/FPO Results are also available in ShareSansar.
+5. If shares are allotted to me, when can I begin trading them?
 In case of the shares under the quota of project affected locals and employees of promoter companies, you cannot trade your shares until 3 years from the time you have been allotted them.
 If you have received public shares in IPO and FPO, you will have to wait till the company gets those shares listed in NEPSE after completing all legal and practical formalities.
 After the shares got listed, you can expect them to be credited (added) to your Demat account around 7 days after which you can start trading them.
 6. Is there any prescribed guidelines through which I can know how many shares I would possibly be allotted?
 Yes, there certainly are.
 The securities and allotment guidelines from SEBON has made it clear that

 - Every applicants should mandatorily get 10 unit of shares.
 In case of surplus shares, 10 more units should be allotted for the remaining applicants who had applied for minimum 20 units and the process continues.

 - If allotting 10 unit shares doesn’t seem possible because of big volume of applicants, then the allotment has to be conducted via lottery system which must also ensure minimum 10 unit shares to the lucky lottery winners.